-We wish You an interesting and pleasant surfing and recommend you to check back often for future updates.
-Thank you!
+We wish you an interesting and pleasant surfing, and invite you to check back often for future updates.

-Heritage Tourism, which includes cultural, historic, and natural resources, refers to a wide range of tourist activities and attractions, that can really bring a breathtaking change from the passive learning provided by the typical sightseeing to the direct experiencing thanks to the meaningful and experiential "sightdoing", a brand new way of travelling and exploring the history and traditions of a territory, through emotions rather than object, authenticity rather than fabrication.
+Heritage Tourism, which includes cultural, historic, and natural resources, refers to a wide range of tourist activities and attractions, that can really introduce a quite effective upgrade from the passive learning provided by the typical, somehow mechanical, sightseeing to the direct experiencing offered by the emotional and experiential "sightdoing", a quite different way of travelling and exploring the local history and traditions through emotions rather than objects, authenticity rather than fabrication.
 Authenticity and uniqueness represent the main pillars of Heritage Tourism.

-Image: a living history event at the 13th century Montebello Castle, Bellinzona, Switzerland.
-Copyright & source: Historia Vivens Web.
+Image: living history event at the Castle of Montebello in Bellinzona (Switzerland).
+Copyright: Historia Vivens Web.

-Heritage Tourism allow us to experience the life of the past and the local customs through interactive and first-hand discoveries, such as how prehistoric people would create their dwellings; how farming would be at the end of the 19th century; which ancient traditions people of the Alpine villages would still follow in housekeeping, cattle grazing and folk celebrations etc.
+Heritage Tourism allow us to experience the life of the past, the customs and usages of local communities through interactive and first-hand discoveries, such as how prehistoric people would create their dwellings, how farming would be at the end of the 19th century, or which ancient traditions people of the Alpine villages would still follow in housekeeping, cattle grazing and folk celebrations and much more.

 Historic & Heritage Sites

-Historic Heritage Sites are locations of certain historic significance, that are open to the general public and usually host Living History events or activities.
-There are as many historic and cultural sites throughout Europe, as many are the names used to classify them: traditional and open-air museums, castles and fortresses, historic houses and halls, battlefields, and archaeological remains of ancient cities and villages among the others.
-The category includes also larger territories like towns, history-themed parks, estates, courtyards and similar historic venues.
+Historic and Heritage Sites are locations of certain historic significance, that are open for the general public to visit and usually host Living History events or activities.
+There are as many historic and cultural sites throughout Europe, as many are the names used to classify them: traditional museums, open-air museums, castles and fortresses, historic houses and halls, battlefields, and archaeological remains of ancient cities and villages among the others.
+The category includes also larger territories like towns, history-themed parks, estates, courtyards and similar historic venues, among others.

-In order not to get lost in all the variants of definitions we suggest in these pages a short scheme with simple but comprehensive explanations.
-We do not pretend our division to be exhaustive and scientifically precise, since our only aim is to help the users in better understanding of the main categories of the places that are currently presented on our website.
+We suggest in these pages a short scheme with simple but comprehensive explanations in order not to get lost in all the variants of definitions.
+We do not pretend our division to be exhaustive and scientifically precise, since our only aim is just to help the readers in better understanding the main categories of the places and sites that are currently presented on our website.

-To discover historic and heritage sites in Europe visit the page: Heritage Sites & Living Museums.
+To discover historic and heritage sites in Europe, please visit the page: Heritage Sites & Living Museums.

-Open-air Museums represent another category of sites combining the features of both a museum and an archaeological site with displays of historical and/or ethnographic aspects and activities of a local community.
-Open-air Museums can be based on the remains/finds of original architectures, or also on faithful replica accurately reconstructed according to scientific rules and methods.
-Open-air Museums provide the ideal stage for Living History as a powerful technique of interpretation, an interactive educational tool, and one of the most effective and inspiring means to bring the past to life!
+Open-air Museums represent another category of heritage sites that combine the features of both museum and archaeological sites with displays of historical and/or ethnographic aspects and activities of a local community.
+Open-air museums can be based either on the remains/findings of original architectures, or also on faithful replica accurately reconstructed according to scientific rules and methods.
+Besides, open-air museums provide the ideal stage for Living History as a powerful technique of interpretation, an interactive educational tool, and one of the most effective and inspiring means to bring the past to life!

-Image: a typical Ukrainian folk house at the Pirohovo Folk Museum in Kyiv, Ukraine.
-Copyright & source: Historia Vivens Web
+Image: typical Ukrainian folk house at the Pirohovo Folk Museum in Kyiv, Ukraine.
+Copyright: Historia Vivens Web.

 Open-air museums include the day to day furnishings and implements of daily life exhibited in the context of historic houses, barns, outbuildings, and business buildings, such as craft and trade shops, mills and factories, and places of worship.
-The surrounding natural setting consists usually of period appropriate plants, animals, fences and road surfaces according to the historical themes portrayed, and provides as well a particularly family-friendly and relaxing environment.
-The staff members in these museums are usually dressed in faithful replicas of period costumes and use replicated tools, and equipment to do the farming, and daily chores of the time portrayed.
-Besides the living interpreters and historical reenactors role play, or speak in first, or third-person presenting information about the past as they comprehend it, at the portrayed time.
+The surrounding natural setting consists usually of period appropriate plants, animals, fences and road surfaces according to the historical themes portrayed, and provides also a particularly family-friendly and relaxing environment.
+The staff members in these museums are usually dressed in faithful replicas of period costumes and use replicated tools, and equipment to perform the farming, and daily chores of the time portrayed.
+Besides, the living interpreters and historical reenactors role-play, or speak in first, or third-person, presenting information about the past as they research and comprehend it.

-According to the AEOM (Association of European Open Air Museums), open-air museums are scientific collections in the open air of various types of structures, which, as constructional and functional entities, illustrate settlement patterns, dwellings, economy and technology (AEOM Constitution Article 1, Association of European Open Air Museums, Tagungsberichte 1966-1972, 109).
+According to the Association of European Open-Air Museums (AEOM), the open-air museums are "scientific collections in the open air of various types of structures, which, as constructional and functional entities, illustrate settlement patterns, dwellings, economy and technology" (AEOM Constitution Article 1, Association of European Open-Air Museums, Tagungsberichte 1966-1972, 109).